“The mind always has to anticipate the physical action that is to be taken and then to send the command for its

-That is, to play or sing a phrase fluently, we have to “hear” it in our minds and perceive the sensations of executing it.
+That is, to play or sing a phrase fluently on stage, we have to “hear” it in our minds and perceive the sensations of executing it.

-Terms aside, because this process runs under the hood, I find that it receives scant attention from music students as well as from many teachers.
+Terms aside, because this process runs under the hood, I find that it often receives scant attention from music students as well as from many teachers.

-As a result, hordes of young performers count on muscle memory, which fates them to fickle control and debilitating performance anxiety.
+As a result, hordes of young performers count on muscle memory rather than musical awareness, which fates them to fickle control on stage and, usually, debilitating performance anxiety.

 To perform authentically and reliably, we have to generate musical ideas within and then be able to play or sing them as we imagine, even in high-pressure situations.

 We can securely execute on stage only that which we fully sense in sound and action.

-Musicians with mature practice habits and well-developed techniques achieve unity of conception and execution such that they can perform with minimal effort.
-A light mental touch is all that’s required for them to maintain control and sculpt expressive phrases.
+Musicians with mature practice habits and well-developed techniques achieve unity of conception and execution such that they can perform expressively with minimal effort.
+A light mental touch is all that’s required for them to maintain control and sculpt artistic phrases.

-In contrast, when misguided students mindlessly repeat passages in practice, they embed a type of rote execution that isn’t directed by their inner ear or their sense of themselves.
+In contrast, when misguided students mindlessly repeat passages in practice without feeling ahead, they embed a type of rote execution that isn’t directed by their inner ear or their sense of themselves.

 Test Your Habits of Feeling Ahead